Regardless of your area of interest, you’ll find a wide range of research and internship opportunities in Furman’s Sociology Department.

 Internship Opportunities

 Our internship placement process begins with you.
-Once our faculty understand what you want to do for a living, they’ll help place you in an internship with an organization in that field, whether it’s a homeless shelter, law office, or music record company.
+Once our faculty understand what you want to do for a living, they’ll help place you in an internship with an organization in that field, whether it’s a homeless shelter, law office, or media company.

 Internship for Course Credit